huggingface/datasets/metrics/code_eval/README.md

 ```

 N.B.
-Before running this metric, you will need to run the following commands:
+This metric exists to run untrusted model-generated code.
+Users are strongly encouraged not to do so outside of a robust security sandbox.
+Before running this metric and once you've taken the necessary precautions, you will need to set the `HF_ALLOW_CODE_EVAL` environment variable.
+Use it at your own risk:
 ```python
 import os
 os.environ["HF_ALLOW_CODE_EVAL"] = "1"`